mjuarez1977/vrpchallenge/README.md

-# VRP Challenge solution in Java
+# Vehicle Routing Problem solution in Java

 * This code attempts to solve the Vehicle Routing Problem with multiple drivers using:
   * Nearest neighbor as the basic heuristic.